Learning skills to last a lifetime – Registration begins November 1

 The camper side allows our staff to get to know the camper before they arrive at camp.
 We use this information to help place campers in cabins and to better prepare for their stay at camp.

-This form can be filled out online by the campers and families or by paper and sent to camp.
+This form is filled out online by the campers and families.
 This form is required for both Day and Overnight campers.

 There is a camper section and a parent section